372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

 p3_string.text
     Shows the ability to check if a character is in a string and how to reverse a string.

-errorAndLargerTypes.txt: This is the second part of the milestone three code snippets.
-Since the first program is intetionally designed to throw an error and not compile, the two have been left inside of one file.
-The second shows types, and in particular displaying an integer as a string
+p3_error.txt: This is the second part of the milestone three code snippets.
+Intetionally designed to throw an error and not compile, the two have been left inside of one file.

+p3_large.text: This is the last part of milestone 3 snippets.
+In converts from fahrenheit to celsius.
+Gets the fahrenheit from user input.